pranoyghosh35/sphnix-doc-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Lumache - quick recipe generation in Python!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+Hi I am maintaining here a documentation for **Lumache** (/lu'make/)- a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.Lumache has its documentation hosted on Read the Docs.